mj00714/project-3-ski-tracker/README.md

 In the past 5-7 years.
 Resort capacity has become a concern at many mountains.
 Lift lines are increasing in length, pass/stay prices are rising and locals in some areas are not happy.
 A tool like this could drive an influx of non-local skiers to an area.
 This could:
 - Create surplus traffic on and off the mountain
-- Further raise the price of:
+- Further raise the price of lift passes, food / entertainment and accommodations
-* Lift passes
-* Food / entertainment
-* Accommodations
-* Create safety concerns if weather reaches extreme snow accumulation levels
+- Create safety concerns if weather reaches extreme snow accumulation levels

 The information we used to create the tool is readily available to the public but creates a lower bar for searching for fresh snow.
 Our tool does not alert powder seekers of extreme weather and if it reached a point of heavy adoption, we would establish a set of guidelines around how to safely, and courteously, plan your trip.
 Both the Ikon and Epic pass sites address some of these concerns.